pinecone-io/pinecone-dotnet-client/reference.md

 <dl>
 <dd>

 This operation configures an existing index.

-For serverless indexes, you can configure only index deletion protection and tags.
+For serverless indexes, you can configure index deletion protection, tags, and integrated inference embedding settings for the index.
 For pod-based indexes, you can configure the pod size, number of replicas, tags, and index deletion protection.

 It is not possible to change the pod type of a pod-based index.
 However, you can create a collection from a pod-based index and then [create a new pod-based index with a different pod type](http://docs.pinecone.io/guides/indexes/create-an-index#create-an-index-from-a-collection) from the collection.
 For guidance and examples, see [Configure an index](http://docs.pinecone.io/guides/indexes/configure-an-index).
 </dd>